Hildan94/TestAfGit/README.md

+#Github aka git remote
-#This is a test for trying to upload a git repository remote
+This is a test for trying to upload a git repository remote